nodeshift/nodejs-reference-architecture/auth.md

 * Use a web strategy based on AppID when ever possible.

-* There is a difference between a WebApp/BFF(Backaend for Frontend) and a pure Backend API that never deals with a Frontend like a Web Browser.
-Known this differences will help understand the requirments in terms of security.
+* There is a difference between a WebApp/BFF(Backend for Frontend) and a pure Backend API that never deals with a Frontend like a Web Browser.
+Known this differences will help understand the requirements in terms of security.

 * A Frontend WebApp should never handle end user credentials such as username/password, it should always delegate to an Authorization Server for example AppID service. https://github.com/ibm-cloud-security/appid-video-tutorials/blob/master/02a-simple-node-web-app/app.js